Barton (1794 ship): Career

 Captain George Chalmers acquired a letter of marque on 11 June 1803.
-Chaklmers was 23 years old when he became master.
+Chalmers was 23 years old when he became master.
 When Barton sailed from Liverpool the practice was to sail in the Channel and along the French coast for some six weeks looking for possible prey, before then sailing on to Barbados.
 He reports three engagements with French privateers.

-On 17 May 1806 as Barton was returning to Liverpool from Barbados she encountered a French privateer of 20 guns and 50 men, but apparently nothing much transpired.
+On 17 May 1806, as Barton was returning to Liverpool from Barbados, she encountered a French privateer of 20 guns and 50 men, but apparently nothing much transpired.
 On 23 May Barton fell in with a French privateer of 10 guns that attempted to board, but clearly was unsuccessful.
 Then on 25 May Barton encountered the French privateer Fairey, of 20 guns and 150 men.
-For an hour Fairey ranged 50 yards alongside, firing broadsides that Barton's crew responded only with small arms fire though her guns were loaded.
+For an hour Fairey ranged 50 yards alongside, firing broadsides to which Barton's crew responded only with small arms fire though her guns were loaded.
 When Fairey finally come alongside to board, Barton's crew fired her guns; they also cut down the French men attempting to board.
 Fairey sheared off, having sustained heavy casualties and damage to her rigging.

 Captain John Ford acquired a letter of marque on 13 June 1806.